ricabruinsma/grocerySales/ProjectPlan.md

 - [ ] update ERD diagram
 - [ ] login doesn't route user to their page - only after bounced back from "no admittance"
 - [ ] comment back in error pages, create more if time!
-- [ ] CRUD category with admin
-- [ ] make c-tags dynamic for isLoggedIn

 - [ ] Update time log/journal